Fueled/swift-style-guide/README.md

 }
 ```

-For functions with long signatures, add line breaks at as many points as you think appropriate.
-This can ossibly be before first parameter, between other parameters, before return type and before opening brace.
+For functions with especially long signatures, consider breaking each parameter onto its own line.
 Don't forget to add an extra indent on subsequent lines if needed.
-It can for example look like the following:
+This also means that the closing brace should then also stand on its own line to clarify the visual separation between the function signature and function body that follows.
+It should look similar to the following:

 ```swift
 func reticulate(splines splines: [Double],